Leisure

 Motability scooters at Milntown House and Gardens are available for the less able who wish to visit.
 Book ahead so they are freshly charged up, tel:812321, email milntown@manx.net or view www.milntown.org.

-Jurby Transport Museum has level access.
+Jurby Transport Museum has level access and lots of machines.

 Isle of Man Motor Museum has level access and accessible toilets.